quercia-dev/birdclef2025/README.md

 ## Results

-Observing the evolution of loss throughout training, we noticed a similar phenomenon to the previous implementation of efficientNet: the model is slow to generalize, despite the advantages of the new configuration, and the availability of the full training dataset.
+Observing the evolution of loss throughout training, we noticed a similar phenomenon to the previous implementation of EfficientNet: the model is slow to generalize, despite the advantages of the new configuration, and the availability of the full training dataset.

 ![](img/efficientb_loss_kfold.png)